PDNALab/MDDB_Tutorials/README.md

     ├── raw/
     └── inputs.yaml
 ```
-2) Run the workflow to do the analysis for trajectories provided.
-Please refer to [mwf run -h](mwf_run_h.yaml) to have an idea about the options that you can have.
-Example slurm script to run the workflow.
-(This slurm refers to a system which is having 30 trajectories.
-So please edit as you need.)
+2) Run the workflow to analyze the provided trajectories.
+Refer to [mwf run -h](mwf_run_h.yaml) for available options or activate the conda environment `conda activate /orange/alberto.perezant/imesh.ranaweera/.conda/envs/mwf_env` and run `mwf run -h`.
+Example Slurm script (for a system with 30 trajectories; edit as needed):

 ```bash
 #!/bin/bash